Curriculum, Teaching & Learning

 Program Structure

-CTL Program Area of Concentration Coursework (30-36 units)
+CTL Concentration Coursework (6 units)

 • EDCT 585: Curriculum Development: Theory, Practice and Evaluation (Fall Only; 3 units)